pi0neerpat/Walrus-Paper-Wallet-Generator/README.md

 Now you have a properly formatted argument to call the `multiSendETH` function in the `batch.sol` contract.

+> Note, keep in mind there is a global gas limit for transactions.
+Try breaking addresses up into batches of 100 if you run into problems.

 Deploy the `batch.sol` contract on the appropriate network using [Remix IDE](http://remix.ethereum.org).
-Next, call the `multiSendETH` function using the arguments you just created.
+Next, call the `multiSendETH` function using the arguments you just created, along with the desired ETH value to split.

-I'll leave the `multiSendToken` function as a challenge for you to solve.
+I'll leave the `multiSendToken` function for you to solve on your own.
 Good luck!

 ### Step 4.
 Hand them out and have fun!